Mary Engelbreit: So Much More Than Cute

 “Because I didn’t go to art school, I didn’t have any influences except the beautifully illustrated fairytale books that belonged to my mother and grandmother.
 I poured over them and taught myself to draw by copying their pages.
 The way I draw now was influenced by those books.
 There was often a quote under the pictures to explain what it illustrated in the story.
 That’s where I got the idea to incorporate quotations into my drawings.
 Because I was the only one doing that at the time, it set my work apart.
 It wasn’t my mission to get noticed or anything.
 It just worked out that way.
 My goal was to create images that expressed myself.”

 After Mary graduated from high school, she immediately moved into her career as an artist.
 She worked at an art supply store, a newspaper and an advertising agency.
 While trying to get freelance work from another ad agency, the art director told her she had to settle on a single style to attract clients.
-Mary immediately knew she didn’t want to work in advertising, “I tossed his advice aside and kept on going.”
+Mary immediately knew if she couldn’t create from her inner impulses, working in advertising was not for her.
+“I tossed his advice aside and kept on going.”

 At 22, she met her future husband, Phil Delano.
 They were married three years later.
 Even in the early stages of Mary’s career, Phil recognized her talent.
 He saw how people reacted to her art and was certain it was going someplace.
 Mary counts her lucky stars that he came into her life, “He always believed in me and encouraged me to keep at it.
 Even when we were broke.”
 In 1986, they formed their own licensing company, Mary Engelbreit Studios.